 Modern Earth

-Despite their incredible history, humans on Earth still live, work, play, laugh and love.
-They are a proud and hardened population who have survived difficult times.
+The people of Earth have endured a grueling 300 year struggle to reclaim the planet and have survived impossible odds.
+Through it all, they remain a proud and hardened population that works, plays, laughs and loves.
 Still, their long and troubled relationship with the colonists of the Han Cluster has turned into generational bad blood.

 Rumors persist that Earth may be in even more trouble.
-Although the United Earth Government (UER) denies it, Earth’s crystum supply in the belt may be drying up.
+Although the United Earth Republic (UER) denies it, Earth’s crystum supply in its immediate vicinity may be drying up.
 Most ecologists agree that without the ability to travel to, and gather resources from, nearby star-systems, Earth’s continued ecological recovery would stagnate and could eventually result in the deaths of billions.

 The State of the Nex

-In the 272 years since a small meditation group on Edenic discovered the world was not what it seemed, the Nex has changed how humans interact with their environment, with one another, and with the Ghosted Machines who’ve joined them on their journey.
+In the hundreds of years since a small meditation group on Edenic discovered the world was not what it seemed, the Nex has changed how humans interact with their environment, with one another, and with the Linked machines who’ve joined them on their journey.

-In those intervening years, X-Bonds formed, interstellar communications were draxelized, X-weapons (X-Gear) slowly began supplementing traditional ones in the field of personal combat, and almost all computers and electronics became Nex connected.
+In those intervening years, X-Bonds formed, interstellar communications were draxelized, and X-weapons slowly began supplementing traditional ones in the field of personal combat.

-Thousands of independent machines have Ghosted both on Earth and throughout the Cluster, and still more are Ghosting with slow but unpredictable regularity.
+Thousands of independent machines have Linked both on Earth and throughout the Cluster, and still more are Linking with slow but unpredictable regularity.